taskrabbit/forklift/readme.md

 ## Example Annotated Plan

-Forklift expexts your project to be arranged like:
+Forklift expects your project to be arranged like:

 ```bash
 ├── forklift.rb